From preventing the risk of sunburn and skin cancer to slowing down the signs of aging, the importance of wearing sunscreen can’t be overstated.

 Sunscreen won’t explode on a plane, including spray sunscreen, because the temperature and pressure in the cargo hold are both regulated.

-Should You Wear Sunscreen While on the Plane?
+It’s a Good Idea to Wear Sunscreen While on the Plane

 Not many people are aware that sunscreen should be worn while they are flying.